Take Action

 But we are NOT powerless.
 EVERYONE has a role to play in the work of antiracism.

-Contact your elected representatives every day and tell them that a ceasefire in Gaza and aid to victims are your priorities.
+You can self-educate and contact your elected representatives every day to tell them that a ceasefire in Gaza and aid to victims are your priorities.

 Get Engaged